zwilder/GoblinCaves/Ideas.md

 contain the head node (item), and maybe a count?
 The list should have functions to push and pop nodes (items), so that items could be transferred from enemies to tiles to player etc.

+IDEA: Use random word generator to generate "seed" keys to seed the random number generator.
+Those seed keys could be specified via command line when the game starts up, and written to the log.